alexbednarczyk/crud-gopher/README.md

 ## Running the tests

 Explain how to run the automated tests for this system

+### Break down into integration tests

+Happy path integration tests for v0alpha/crud/users.

+#### Executing the integration tests

+Start the service and ensure it runs without errors, follow the instructions above in [installing](#installing) for instructions to get the service running.

+1. Open Postman and **import** the Postman collection located in this repo at `tests/v0alpha-crud-users.postman_collection.json`
+2. Once imported, there will be a folder under Collections named `v0alpha/crud/users`.
+3. **Hover over** the folder and a play button will appear on the right, **click** the play button.
+4. A Run button with a blue background will appear, **click** the Run button.
+5. After clicking the Run button a new window named Collection Runner will appear.
+This tool enables the user to execute the integration tests with ease.
+6. **Set** the iterations to 1, can try more later.
+7. **Set** the delay to 1000 ms.
+8. **Press** the blue button near the bottom named `Run v0alpha/crud...`

+The Collection Runner will now execute the happy path integration tests.
+There should be activity in the logs of the service that show the requests being made.

+#### Test explanation and Results

+At a high level these integration tests execute the happy path to create a user, modify the user, delete the user, with confirmation steps between to ensure the actions are being taken and executed properly.

+These tests are a WIP, sometimes these tests will fail based on database and service times.
+A longer delay between in the Collection Runner results in fewer failures.

 ### Break down into unit tests